microsoft/FluidFramework/docs/docs/dds.md

 :::

 When a DDS is changed by the Fluid runtime, it raises an [event](#events).
-You can listen to these events so that you know when data is changed by remote clients and can react appropriately.
+Your code can listen to these events so that you know when data is changed by remote clients and can react appropriately.
 For example, you may need to recalculate a derived value when some data in a DDS changes.